In this page: Economic Outline | Political Outline

 Note : (E) Estimated data

-Industry accounts for 32.8% of Russia's GDP and employs 27% of the workforce.
-The Russian industrial sector is characterized by its diverse range of industries and resources.
-Key sectors include energy, with Russia being one of the world's leading producers of oil, natural gas, and coal.
+Industry accounts for 30.6% of Russia's GDP and employs 26% of the workforce.
+The Russian secondary sector is characterized by its diverse range of industries and resources.
+Key compartments include energy, with Russia being one of the world's leading producers of oil, natural gas, and coal.
 Additionally, the country has a robust manufacturing sector, particularly in heavy industries such as metallurgy, machinery, and aerospace.
 The automotive industry also holds a significant position within Russian industrial production.
-Emerging sectors include technology and innovation, with a focus on sectors such as information technology, biotechnology, and nanotechnology.
+Emerging sectors include technology and innovation, with a focus on sectors such as biotechnology and nanotechnology.
 Russia's industrial sector is undergoing modernization efforts aimed at enhancing efficiency, productivity, and competitiveness in the global market.
-Russia’s industrial production growth stood at 3.5% y-o-y in 2023, with industries such as furniture, computers, electronic and optical products, motor vehicles, and pharmacology recording the best performances (Rosstat).
+Russia’s industrial production growth stood at 4.6% y-o-y in 2024 (data Rosstat).

-The service sector employs 67% of the population and generates 54% of the GDP.
+The service sector employs 68% of the population and generates 56.9% of the GDP.
 Dominant sectors include finance and banking, with Moscow serving as a prominent financial centre in the region.
-Retail and wholesale trade play significant roles.
-The tourism industry is also important although it was hindered by the COVID-19 pandemic and the conflict with Ukraine.
+Retail and wholesale trade also play significant roles, as does the tourism industry (which in recent years was hindered by the COVID-19 pandemic and the conflict with Ukraine).
 Emerging sectors include information technology (IT) and digital services, as Russia seeks to capitalize on its skilled workforce and technological capabilities.
 Additionally, there is increasing attention on healthcare and education services as the government aims to improve access and quality in these areas.

 Breakdown of Economic Activity By Sector | Agriculture | Industry | Services |